The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 You don’t need perfect systems.
 You need systems that won’t break when you grow.

-If you’re planning to scale (add clients, grow team, expand services), run 2X load test:
+If you’re planning to scale (add clients, grow team, expand services), run a 2X load test on your current delivery system:

 Current volume: [Count: clients, users, projects]